TomPace101/nanopore_diffusion/notes.md

 _TODO_ unit conversion section of problem description: work out conversion factors for the other direction as well.

-# ill-sleep
+# ill-sleep (and debug of the PNP-reaction solver)
 The solver module:
 - need the appropriate data extraction methods
   - model steps to VTK file
   - data series at watched points

 The problem:
-- generate a square mesh in gmsh identicial to the one in the test notebooks
-- create a notebook that uses that gmsh square
+- create a notebook that uses that gmsh square instead of RectangleMesh
-- create a debug model definition file that tests the same parameters as the notebooks
+- create a debug model definition file that tests the same parameters as the notebooks Now you can really compare apples and apples.

 Other stuff:
 - I need to figure out how to exclude CaCaM in the weak form for diffusion but not electric potential